This article describes how to create VLANs using Datto Switches.

 The following settings for VLANs are available:

-- PVID: Allows you to input a VLAN ID that will tag incoming packets.
+- PVID: This setting lets you input a VLAN ID that will tag incoming packets.

-- Tagged VLANs: Allows you to input a VLAN ID.
-If an incoming packet matches this ID, the switch will forward this packet to the inputted VLAN.
+- Tagged VLANs: This setting lets you input a VLAN ID.
+If an incoming packet matches this ID, the switch will forward this packet to the specified VLAN.

-- Enable Voice VLAN: Enables the Voice VLAN feature for this port.
+- Enable Voice VLAN: This setting enables the Voice VLAN feature for this port.
 Read the Voice VLAN article for more information.